NoahApthorpe/ConvnetCellDetection/README.md

 ## Installation

 ### Amazon AMI
-The easiest way to use the Convnet Cell Detection pipeline is with the Amazon EC2 AMI here.
+The easiest way to use the Convnet Cell Detection pipeline is with the [Amazon EC2 AMI ami-a2f8d1b5](https://console.aws.amazon.com/ec2/v2/home?region=us-east-1#LaunchInstanceWizard:ami=ami-a2f8d1b5).
 We recommend launching the AMI in an EC2 instance with at least 32GB of RAM (we use a c4.8xlarge instance).
 The ConvnetCellDetection repository is in the home directory of the AMI and all dependencies are pre-installed.
 We suggest you use a session manager such as `tmux` to ensure that training is not interrupted if your connection to the EC2 instance is lost.

 ### Local Install
 The Convnet Cell Detection pipeline can also be installed and run on your computer or server.
 The pipeline relies on a number of software packages, all of which are free and open source.
 Please follow the instructions below to install each package.